Celarius/nofuzz-tutorial-blog-api/readme.md

 No After Middleware defined.

 ## 6 - Routes definitions
-The `routes.json` file contains all the mappings between the Endpoints and the Controllers.
+The [`routes.json`](app/Config/routes.json) file contains all the mappings between the Endpoints and the Controllers.
 We specify each endpoint, and the Controller that will handle it.

-THe routes are divided into two groups, *Anonynnous* and *Authenticated*.
+The routes are divided into two groups, *Anonynnous* and *Authenticated*.
 For each group we specify different Middleware.